Guaranteed Globally Optimal Planar Pose Graph and Landmark SLAM via Sparse-Bounded Sums-of-Squares Programming: SBSOS-SLAM

 \section{SBSOS-SLAM}

 We take advantage of the \ac{Sparse-BSOS} relaxation hierarchy to solve the Pose Graph and Landmark \ac{SLAM} problems.
-In this section, we prove that both these problems are SOS-convex as formulated in \eqref{eq:pose_slam_poly_opt} and \eqref{eq:landmark_slam_poly_opt}.
-Then, we talk about how we can enforce the RIP.
-Finally, we end with a discussion of implementation.
+In this section we talk about how we can enforce the RIP.
+We conclude this section with a discussion of implementation.